hotrodorm/hotrod/hotrod-project/docs/quick-docs/crud/select-by-example.md

 | 3 | HK Jeans | CLOTH | true | 79 |
 | 4 | Blue Socks | CLOTH | true | 5 |

-If we want to sort the rows by prices, highest first the search can be changed to:
+If we want to sort the rows by price the search can be changed to:

 ```java
 List<ProductVO> l = this.productDAO.selectByExample(filter, AccountOrderBy.PRICE);